bcochofel/vagrant-monitoring-stack/README.md

 This can be used to test configurations for both Prometheus and Grafana.

-It uses Weave Network Plugin for Docker to be able to communicate between hosts.

 ## Prometheus

 Prometheus is configured to scrape metrics from telegraf, node_exporter, grafana and m3db.